scop/vault-token-helper-secret-tool/README.md

 identify tokens managed by that helper in the secret store.
 The default identifier for a suffixless script is `default`.

-You'll need to swap the helper name in your Vault config though when changing context, or use multiple configs (with uniquely named helper in each of them) and use the `VAULT_CONFIG_PATH` to choose between them.
+When changing between tokens, the helper name needs to be swapped in Vault config accordingly though.
+Or alternatively, multiple config files (with uniquely named helper in each of them) can be used too, and the `VAULT_CONFIG_PATH` environment variable changed as needed to choose between them.

 ## Alternatives, credits